micans/pick/README.md

---fasta-dict-NAME=/path/to/fastafile   read ID->sequence mapping from fasta file --fastq-dict-NAME=/path/to/fastqfile   read ID->sequence mapping from fastq file --table-dict-NAME=/path/to/tablefile   read ID->column->item mapping from table file with row names
+--fasta-dict-NAME=/path/to/fastafile   read ID->sequence mapping from fasta file --fastq-dict-NAME=/path/to/fastqfile   read ID->sequence mapping from fastq file --table-dict-NAME=/path/to/tablefile   read ID->column->item mapping from table file with row names, use with tmap --table-dict=/path/to/tablefile        import columns directly for use with map
 ```

 `NAME` is the name of the dictionary.
 Multiple dictionaries can be imported.